VaneCode/art-gallery/README.md

 # Evocativ Artworks web page

 > This is a project that contains a web page of the gallery Evocative Artworks, its information and, featured exhibitions.
-Take a deeper insight project's features with this [video] (https://www.loom.com/share/40e2adc604d04ab0beb013773010fa69).
+Take a deeper insight project's features with this [video](https://www.loom.com/share/40e2adc604d04ab0beb013773010fa69).

 ## Built With